vokimon/markdown-customblocks/README.md

 - `ctx.type`: the type of the block
 	- If you reuse the same function for different types, this is how you diferentiate them

-The rest of the parameters are filled using values parsed from the _head line_.
+Besides `ctx`, the rest of function parameters are filled using values parsed from _head line_.
+Unlike Python, you can interleave in the headline values with and without keys.
+They are resolved as follows:

+- Explicit key: When headline value has as key a function parameter name, is assigned to it
+- Flags: Function arguments annotated as `bool` (like example's `flag1`), or defaulting to `True` or `False`, (like example's `flag2`) are considered flags
+	- Flag parameters are asigned to headline keyless values matching the name of a flag, or the name prefixed by `no`
+	- Example: `flag1` will be valued True if headlines contains `flag1` or `False` if the headline contains `noflag1`.
-- First, key values are assigned to function arguments directly by name with the key
+- Positional: Remaining headline values and function parameters are assigned one-to-one by position
-- Flags (explained below) are also assigned by name
-- Values without key and matching no flag are assigned in order to the unassigned function arguments
 - Any [keyword-only] and [positional-only] parameters will receive only values from either key or keyless values
-- Remaining key and keyless values are assigned to the key (`**kwds`) and positional (`*args`) varidic arguments, if they are specified in the signature
+- If the signature contains key (`**kwds`) or positional (`*args`) varidic variables, any remaining key and keyless values from the headline are assigned to them

+Following Markdown phylosophy, errors are warned but do not stop the processing, so:

+- Unmatched function parameters without a default value will be warned and assigned an empty string.
+- Unmatched headline values will be warned and ignored.

 [keyword-only]: https://www.python.org/dev/peps/pep-3102/
 [positional-only]: https://www.python.org/dev/peps/pep-0570/

-Function arguments annotated as `bool` (or having True or False as defaults) are considered flags

-- Flags are set to True if there is a keyless value matching its name.
-In the example `myflag`
-- Flags are set to False if there is a keyless value matching its name prefixed with `no`.
-In the example, `nomyflag`

 ## Predefined block types